HUD CONTINUUM OF CARE GRANT

 Eligible projects in the FY2025 CoC Program Competition are:

-For more information on the CoC program components eligible for funding and HUD’s policy priorities, the FY2025 NOFO can be found at NOFO.
-HUD’s full CoC Program Competition page is CoC Program Competition
+For more information on the CoC program components eligible for funding and HUD’s policy priorities, the FY2026 NOFO can be found at NOFO.
+HUD’s full CoC Program Competition page is CoC Program Competition.
+CoC- funded projects are expected to meet the KS-505 CoC Written Standards.

 CoC Project Application Scoring Tool: The CoC Performance Committee is currently working on updating the CoC Project Application Scoring Tool to align with this year’s NOFO.
-The Scoring Tool can be found here.
 The Committee is made up of CoC members who are not representatives of organizations competing for funding.
 They will be required to evaluate applications, review project performance, and make recommendations on project application rank order and final funding requests as consistent with HUD guidelines.

 Reallocation: KS-505 regularly reviews the performance of CoC funded programs to assure that they meet the needs of residents experiencing homelessness, result in successful and sustainable permanent housing, and that awarded funding is spent down in a timely manner so that funds are not returned unspent.
 KS-505 members work together to support the success of CoC-funded programs.
 However, under certain circumstances HUD CoC funding may be recommended for reallocation due to a number of factors.
 For more information, see KS-505 CoC Grant Competition & Reallocation Policies.